 Talent Attraction and Retention

-In 2021, ASEH recruited over 36,000 employees.
-Those under 30 years old accounted for 68.5%, of which 80.7% are skilled technical positions on the production lines.
-ASEH has also hired 121 persons with disabilities.
-Over 1,000 new foreign employees were hired this year.
+In 2022, ASEH recruited over 20,000 employees, of which 23.4% are engineering positions, and 14% of female engineering employees, 70.1% are skilled technical positions on the production lines.
+ASEH has also hired 160 persons with disabilities.
+As a global enterprise, we recruit a diverse pool of high-quality talents from all over the world.
+Helping foreign employees adapt and retaining talent at the workplace are our top priorities.
+In 2022, we hired over 3,500 new foreign employees.
+Our subsidiaries provide new hires with interpreter service and also assign them with senior foreign employees from the same country so as to help them adjust to their new work environment and familiarize themselves with the local culture.
+Foreign employees are also provided educational training programs in languages they understand, and they are accorded the same benefits as local employees.
 Our global and diverse talent recruitment policy has helped us improve the company’s global advantage and competitive capabilities, thus allowing us to meet the market needs of an increasingly diverse customer base.
 We believe that a workplace culture defined by diversity and inclusion, will allow employees to grow and develop mutual respect, resulting in a genuinely inclusive work environment.
-In 2021, our recruitment costs have increased significantly due to COVID-19.
-The average cost of recruiting an employee increased by 20% to US$644 compared with US$541 in 2020.

 Key Retention Strategy